Formal Complaint Processes | Information for Complainants and Respondents | Faculty | Non-T9

 - Violence Prevention & Response: 24/7 Helpline 617-253-2300

 - Office of Religious, Spiritual, and Ethical Life, 617-253-7707

 - Human Resources Officers (find your HRO here: https://hr.mit.edu/hro-list/search)

 - Human resources professionals in DLCs

-Additional information about resources for MIT students, staff, and faculty is available online.
+Additional information about resources for MIT students, staff, and faculty is available on our Supportive Measures page.

 More Information: If you have any questions about the investigation or investigation process, please do not hesitate to contact the staff member investigating your case.